 In 1986, Chris founded Genco Ltd and following two years of considerable growth, Genco Ltd merged with the Monadelphous Group in 1988.
 In September 1988, receivers and managers were appointed to the Monadelphous Group.
 At this time, Chris was appointed the Managing Director and under his careful management, Monadelphous Group successfully traded out of its financial difficulties and eventually relisted on the ASX in late 1989.
 In 1992, Chris founded PIHA Pty Ltd, a company focused on the provision of specialised pipe lining and general infrastructure.

-Former directorships (last 3 years): None
+Other current directorships: None Former directorships (last 3 years): None

-Special responsibilties: Managing Director
+Special responsibilities: Managing Director

-Interests in shares: 22,191,729
+Interests in shares: 22,191,729 Interests in options: None

-Interests in rights: 425,910